dave-yang/krystal-docs/Components/docs/Database.md

     \Krystal\Db\Sql\Db::queryAll($column = null, $mode = null)
     \Krystal\Db\Sql\Db::queryScalar($mode = null)

 The `query()` fetches a single row, while `queryAll()` fetches all rows.
 The optional argument `$column` these methods have is about filtering a result-set (i.e the plain array returned array) by a column name.
-They also allow you to use a different PDO's fethcing mode, if you specify a second argument.
+They also allow you to use a different PDO's fetching mode, if you specify a second argument.

 The `queryScalar()` is used to fetch a value of a first column.